briantorok10/schoolwork/README.md

-# schoolwork
-A collection of course work from throughout my time in college.
+# A collection of course work from throughout my time in college.